K3VRAL/codesu/readme.md

 # TODO

-All file things used to check for all relevant items (Maybe include some not all?
+All file items will be used to check for all/most relevant and mandatory requirements to function is osu!; mainly osu!ctb (Maybe include some not all?
 A lot of these ideas may not be included but might?)

-    General
+`General`
     AF      Prints  -   Time to get groovy
-        AL      Console -   Time before program starts CD      Prints  -   3, 2, 1
+    AL      Console -   Time before program starts
+    CD      Prints  -   3, 2, 1
     SS      Prints  -   We hitting {Normal, Soft, Drums}
     MD      Prints  -   {2} programming!ctb
     LB/WS   Prints  -   {1} We're in a movie

-    Editor
+`Editor`
     BM      Prints  -   Found some noticable bookmarks at {Bookmarks}
     GS      Console -   Console Size

-    Metadata
+`Metadata`
     TT/TU   Prints  -   Title: {Title}/{TitleUnicode}
     AS/AU   Prints  -   Artist: {Artist}/{Artist/Unicode}
     CT      Prints  -   Creator: {Creator}
     VR      Prints  -   Version: {Version}

-    Difficulty
+`Difficulty`
     HP      Console -   End Program
     CS      Console -   Text Size
     OD      Console -   Text Spacing
     AT      Console -   Char Time Printed

-    TimingPoints
+`TimingPoints`
     ?

 # Definitions

-    Digits      Input will use raw digits               |   Output will use raw digits
+`Digits`      Input will use raw digits               |   Output will use raw digits

-    ASCII       Input will accept ASCII to raw digits   |   Output will convert raw digits to ASCII
+`ASCII`       Input will accept ASCII to raw digits   |   Output will convert raw digits to ASCII

-    Left        Move pointer one to the left
+`Left`        Move pointer one to the left

-    Right       Move pointer one to the right
+`Right`       Move pointer one to the right

-    Increment   Add current cell by 1
+`Increment`   Add current cell by 1

-    Decrement   Subtract current cell by 1
+`Decrement`   Subtract current cell by 1

-    Random      Will change current cell by a random number of 0 or 1
+`Random`      Will replace current cell by a random number of 0 or 1

-    Mulcrement  Multiplies current cell by 2
+`Mulcrement`  Multiplies current cell by 2

-    Divcrement  Divides current cell by 2
+`Divcrement`  Divides current cell by 2